 To no one's surprise, Midge is now working as a warm-up comic at the Wolford burlesque club.
 While the talent is impressive, the stage management, run by some dipshit named Boise (Santino Fontana from "Crazy Ex-Girlfriend"), isn't exactly stellar.
 The episode opens with a great performance by a dancer dressed like an angel (Jillian Schmitz) but behind the scenes, women are getting smacked in the face with dangling hooks and dealing with gross men who stroke the salami during their sets.
 The front of the house is likewise impacted when the dancer lineup changes randomly and Midge's introductions no longer make sense.
 Surely, a glow up storyline where Midge and Susie whip the club into shape is on the docket.

 What I like most about Midge (and all ASP protagonists) is her hustle.
 She's not one to enter into a subpar situation and succumb to the shit show.
 If life isn't up to her standards, she finds a way to improve it.
 It often makes her momentarily insufferable, like when she flirts her way into various lines of credit in the previous episode, but at least she's not wallowing in helpless despair.
 Bitch has even started selling Tupperware to supplement her income from the club.
 Especially with age (and children), it's easy to stagnate and let life happen to you instead of manifesting your own reality.
-Miriam Maisel might often be delusional and selfish, but she grabs life by the balls in a way that I find small dose admirable.
+Miriam Maisel might often be delusional and selfish, but she grabs life by the balls in a way that I find admirable (in small doses).
 It helps that she's incredibly charming, which is a testament to Rachel Brosnahan's acting.

 When Lenny Bruce (Luke Kirby) shows up backstage at the Wolford toward the end of the episode, Midge sheepishly admits that she doesn't want him to stay for her set because he makes her nervous.
 Per usual, the intensely flirty vibe between them makes me understand why tween girls and grown women ship this couple so hard.
 Of course, the IRL Lenny died of a drug overdose at age forty, so I am personally steeling myself for potential heartbreak.
 Say what you will about the Palladinos, but they know how to craft sexual tension better than anyone else currently writing for television.
 I said what I said!